swiftlang/swift-evolution/proposals/0296-async-await.md

 ### Await as syntactic sugar

-This proposal makes `async` functions a core part of the Swift type system, distinct from synchronos functions.
+This proposal makes `async` functions a core part of the Swift type system, distinct from synchronous functions.
 An alternative design would leave the type system unchanged, and instead make `async` and `await` syntactic sugar over some `Future<T, Error>` type, e.g.,

 ```swift
 async func processImageData() throws -> Future<Image, Error> {